ad220/discord-xp-bot/README.md

 4. Execute the setup script with `bash setup.sh`
     - Make sure the bot is running properly with `service discord_xp_bot status`
 5. Invite the bot to your server using the install link
+6. Set up the Discord permissions for the bot on the server so that the commands can only be used in the proper channels and by the user you want.
-6. Setup the bot in your Discord server
+7. Setup the bot in your Discord server
-    - First, define the mod role using `/xpbot set_mod_role @<role>` with the owner of the server.
+    - First, define the mod role using `/config mod_role @<role>` with the owner of the server.
 You should now be able to use the rest of the commands with any user with the mod role.
-    - Then, define the channels to track with `/xpbot set_channels`.
+    - Then, define the channels to track with `/config channel <add|rm|show>`.
 Make sure the bot is also able to see the channels you want to track, respecting the permissions of the bot role.
-    - Define the roles to assign with `/xpbot role add @<role> <xp>`.
-All the roles added should be lower than the bot's one in the server role hierarchy.
+    - Define the roles to assign with `/config role <add|rm|show>`.
+The `xp_threshold` argument is the amount of xp needed to automatically grant the specified `role`.
+All the added roles should be lower than the bot's one in the server role hierarchy.
 They should also be non-mentionable and the bot's role should not have the "mention @everyone" permission.
-    - Define the XP rates with `/xpbot set_xp_rate {text/voice} <xp>`.
-The value is the amount of XP given per message sent or per minute spent in a voice channel.
+    - Define the XP rates with `/config rate <text|voice>`.
+The first argument is the amount of XP given per message sent or per minute spent in a voice channel.
+For the xp given per text message, you can also configure the msg cooldown before xp is granted again (to avoid spamming) and a factor reducing the xp gained for each subsequent message in the same day, down to the defined minimum and only for user with more than the "rank xp threshold".
+    - Check the full config with `/config show`
-7. Enjoy the bot!
+8. Enjoy the bot!